- Extensive app support

 A streaming device can be, and should be, a little bundle of media-bingeing joy.

 The trick is doing it correctly, because when you get into the 4K and HDR market, it’s tough balancing features with price.
 The Google Chromecast Ultra goes for the essentials-only approach and ends up too basic.
 The Apple TV 4K goes for the premium angle, but it’s too expensive for what it offers.
+The new 4K Amazon Fire TV has a good balance, but it does nudge you towards Amazon’s paid ecosystem.

 Enter Roku, a company that specialises in streaming and is responsible for Sky’s Now TV box.
 The brand doesn’t have much of a presence in the UK, but it’s massive in the US, and with good reason: Roku has by far the best interface on any streaming device.